Domestic Violence Protections in Qatar

 • In immediate danger, call 999 (police emergency).

-• File a complaint with the Family Cohesion Section at the Ministry of Social Development.
+• File a complaint with the Family Cohesion Section at the Ministry of Social Development and Family.

-• Request a protection order from the court.
+• Request a protection order from the court — this can be done through the Family Cohesion Section or directly.

-• Contact the Qatar Foundation for Social Work for shelter and support services.
+• Contact the Qatar Foundation for Social Work (Aman shelter) for emergency shelter and support services.

-• Seek medical attention and document any injuries.
+• Seek medical attention and document any injuries with photos and medical reports.

 What should you NOT do?

 • Do not stay silent.
-Domestic violence is a crime in Qatar and help is available.
+Domestic violence is a criminal offence in Qatar and dedicated support systems exist.

-• Do not return to the abuser without a safety plan and legal protections in place.
+• Do not return to the abuser without a safety plan and legal protections (protection order) in place.

-• Do not destroy evidence of abuse (messages, photos of injuries, medical reports).
+• Do not destroy evidence of abuse — messages, photos of injuries, and medical reports are critical for criminal prosecution and protection orders.

 You came here to know your rights — help someone else know theirs.